jackeichen/pydiskcmd/README.md

 to send command to SATA/SAS/NVMe disk.
 I develop this tool to familiarize the command set specs(sata,nvme).

-You can get help about how to use it from examples and scripts.
+You can get help about how to use it from examples.

 Many thanks from